Sundowning is a symptom of Alzheimer's disease and other forms of

 Sundowning Causes and Triggers

-Taking care of a person with Alzheimer’s disease is rarely easy.
-It can get more difficult, however, in the evenings.
+Taking care of a person with Alzheimer’s disease isn't easy.
+It can become more difficult, however, in the evenings.
 As many as 20% of people with Alzheimer’s become particularly agitated, anxious, and restless as daylight fades; these symptoms can last throughout the night.
 This is called “Sundowning” and it can be very disruptive—both for the Alzheimer’s patient and the caretaker.

 Sundowning is a symptom of Alzheimer's disease and other forms of dementia.
 Confusion and agitation worsen in the late afternoon and evening, or as the sun goes down.
 Symptoms are less pronounced earlier in the day.
 Sundowning most often affects people who have mid-stage and advanced dementia.